SarBen811/sarabenist-MADA-project/README.md

 -   All products (manuscripts, supplement, presentation slides, web apps, etc.) can be found in `products` subfolders.
 -   Each folder contains a `readme.md` file with more information.

+## To produce Manuscript and Supplementary files
+  In order to easily view the Manuscript and supplementary files found in the `code` folder, please render the document to produce the Word/HTML documents.
+This will pull the code from the Rscript files into the Quarto documents without having to switch between outputs.
+Check the folder `readme.md` file for more information.

 # Project content

 See the `readme` files in each folder for more details.